How to Count Cells by Background Color in Excel with VBA

 Results

-After filling cells in E2:G16 with red, yellow, or green, here’s how the functions work:
+After filling cells in E2:G16 with red, yellow, or green, the following examples demonstrate how the functions work.
+The ColorIndex values used below correspond to Excel’s indexed color palette.

 Known Limitations